Closed Captioning with CaptionSync allows you to request multiple broadcast formats. This article shows how.

 The easiest way to tell is to look for Broadcast Constraints noted on the Summary Sticky on New Captioning Submission or New List of URLs page:

-You can remove the broadcast restriction by deselecting the broadcast output (such as SCC, CAP, ASC) and/or deselecting Digital NLE Captions.
-Make sure to check the Save Above Settings as Default checkbox if you want these changes applied to all submissions going forward.
+You can remove the broadcast restriction by deselecting the broadcast outputs (such as SCC, CAP, ASC).
+Make sure to check the Save Above Settings as Default box, if you want these changes applied to all submissions going forward.